konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 ## 1. Eventually perfect failure detector in pseudo-code

-To avoid any potential copyright issues, I am not giving the pseudo-code from the book.
+To avoid any potential copyright issues, I am not copying the pseudo-code from the book.
 If you want to see the original version, go check [DP2011][][^1], Algorithm 2.7, p.
 55. Below is an adapted version, which simplifies the events, as we do not have to reason about the interactions between different protocol layers in the proof.
-Every process $p \in
-\mathit{Proc}$ works as follows:
+Every process $p \in \mathit{Procs}$ works as follows:

 <pre>
 <code class="nohighlight">
 <strong>upon</strong> Init <strong>do</strong>
-  alive := Proc
+  alive := Procs
   suspected := ∅
   delay := InitDelay
   set_timeout(delay)